hidenori-shinohara/hidenori-shinohara.github.io/_posts/misc/2019-09-01-math-phd-application.md

 You can (and you should) look for information online.
 But you should be getting as much advice as possible from your recommendation letter writers as well.

+# 5: Read OSU's guide to a SOP!

+[The Ohio State University](https://samms.osu.edu/sites/samms.osu.edu/files/SOP_Guide.pdf) has a collection of advice and actual SOPs.
+This helped me figure out how to structure my SOP.